rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 X-10 and Light objects show their level in percent, while Variables show their value.
 * Rows can be sorted in ascending or descending order by *ID*, *Object Name* or *Topic* by clicking on the column header.
 When sorting by ID, object types are always grouped together and sorted within those groups by ID.
+* At the bottom of the screen, check the Object Type(s) you want to enter.
+Checking object types here simply limits the Object drop-down list on the Configure New screen to make it easier to find the object you're looking to configure.
+It doesn't affect any objects already configured.

 *New/Edit/Delete Internal Objects*